 Each year, nearly 5,000 Mississippians experience their first stroke, and more than 1,500 die from one.
 Fortunately, Pine Belt residents have access to the best stroke care available through Forrest Health.

-Our Advanced Primary Stroke Center includes care delivered in the Emergency Department, Intensive Care Unit, Neurosurgery Unit and Stroke Care Unit, covered by a neurologist 24 hours a day, seven days a week.
+Our Advanced Primary Stroke Center includes care delivered in the Emergency Department, Intensive Care Unit, Neurosurgery Unit and Stroke Care Unit, covered by neurosurgeons and neurologist 24 hours a day, seven days a week.

 Following a stroke, patients undergo an assessment to minimize risk factors and hopefully decrease the risk of a second stroke.
 Rehabilitation needs are also evaluated for each patient to make sure they are back on the road to their regular activities as quickly as possible.

 Ready, set, go!
 During National Stroke Month, Forrest General wants you to B.E.
 F.A.S.T.!
 Stroke is the fifth leading cause of death and disability in the United States.
 At Forrest General Hospital, we want our community to set the pace for stroke prevention.
 Get in the driver’s seat by taking our Stroke Community Education Quiz for a chance to win a 30-minute massage from Forrest General Wellness.

 B: Struggling to keep their balance? - notice the person's balance - are they have sudden trouble walking or maintaining proper balance or coordination?
 E: Sudden Eye changes - are they experiencing trouble seeing?